cogitatio: (116)

 — Arknights, Goldenglow's dialogue

-This is sort of obvious from the anime, but the Doctor's hair is actually pretty long; their bangs have grown out past their eyes a fair bit and their concept art shows that it reaches their shoulders.
-Goldenglow's dialogue implies that they're in need of a trim.
+This is sort of obvious in the anime, but the Doctor's hair is actually pretty long; their bangs have grown out past their eyes a fair bit and their concept art shows that it reaches their shoulders.
+They seem to usually keep it tied back in a low ponytail, but Goldenglow's dialogue implies that they're in need of a trim.
 Since it's usually encased in their hood, I'd surmise that it also tends to be a bit unkempt and unstyled.
-At least Susie and Roberta are around to keep them looking decent...
+At least Susie and Roberta are around to keep the Doctor looking decent...

 Kal'tsit: Your physical indicators have more or less returned to normal, but your memory is still damaged, and your mental state is unstable.
 As a patient, overwork can only harm you.